smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/Recap/README.md

 - The `graft` instructions allows to upload everything inside of the package to the AI Platform (in particular, we want our `taxifare/transformers` package to be correctly uploaded)
 - The `global-exclude` instruction prevents us from uploading `__pycache__` files that are not required to the AI Platform

 Optionally, you may add a few `print()` statements in your code in order to see how the model training unfolds.
-These will end up in the logs of the AI Platform and will allow you to see whether you model trained correctly.
+These will end up in the logs of the AI Platform and will allow you to see whether your model trained correctly.

 Your can now submit a training to the AI Platform: